 Why is this important?

-UC would in particular involve a high rate of inflammatory T lymphocytes in the gastrointestinal tract, the circulation of which is under the influence of sphingosine-1-phosphate (S1P), lipids that regulate many physiological functions after interaction with certain cell receptors.
+UC would in particular involve a high rate of inflammatory T lymphocytes in the gastrointestinal tract, the circulation of which is under the influence of sphingosine-1-phosphate (S1P), lipids that regulate many physiological functions following interaction with certain cell receptors.
 Etrasimod is an oral selective modulator of S1P1, S1P4 and S1P5 receptors.
 It is developed in several autoimmune diseases including UC.
 After conclusive phase II data (OASIS study), in moderate to severe forms of the disease, phase III data were awaited.
 The laboratory submitted a marketing authorization request to the American and European authorities at the end of 2022.

 Methodology

 ELEVATE UC 12 and ELEVATE UC 52 are randomized, multicenter, double-blind phase 3 trials that enrolled patients aged 16 to 80 years with moderate to severe UC, and having an insufficient response or intolerance to at least least one other treatment.
 The subjects included were randomized (2:1) between etrasimod 2mg and placebo.
-ELEVATE UC12 included a 12-week induction treatment period and a 4-week follow-up period after which patients could participate in the open-label extension study.
+ELEVATE UC12 included a 12-week induction treatment period and a 4-week follow-up period following which patients might participate in the open-label extension study.
 ELEVATE UC 52 consisted of a 12-week induction treatment period followed by a 52-week maintenance treatment period, with those who had worsening disease at the end of the induction period having the option to switch to the open study.
 The primary endpoint of both studies was the proportion of patients who achieved clinical remission at the end of the treatment period (i.e. 12 or 52 weeks, respectively for the two studies).

 Principle results